 These are certificates stored in the ASE and used in asymmetric key mutual authentication.
 The SE Verifiable Certificate is issued and signed by a trusted certificate authority (CA) and stored in the hosting device to show that it (and so the entity behind it) can be trusted.
 This certificate is referred as C_CV.IFD.AUT.
 The ASE can check that the SE Verifiable Certificate in the hosting device can be trusted by using the CA’s public key.

 Similarly, the ASE may contain a certificate issued and signed by the CA, called the C.ICC.AUT.
 The hosting device can check that this certificate was genuinely issued and signed by the CA by using the CA’s public key.

+SE Verifiable Certificates used in RSA-based device authentication are non self-descriptive (i.e. the tags and lengths of the signature elements are not included in the format), while SE Verifiable Certificates used in Elliptic Curve Device Authentication are self-descriptive.
+Both shall follow the respective RSA-based and ECC-based format specified in EN 419 212 [63].
+Such SE Verifiable Certificates include a Certificate Holder Authorization (CHA) that may be used as a security condition to access relevant sensitive data.

 L.5 Secure Storage